Please contact us if you don’t find the answer to your question here.

 Q. How do I know that the barristers on your site are fully qualified?

 A. There are rules in place to make sure that all barristers providing legal services to clients are fully qualified.
 The Bar Standards Board, as the independent regulator of barristers, sets those rules.
-The rules make sure that the barristers have the proper practising certificate and have completed approved training on Direct Access.
+The rules make sure that the barristers have the proper practicing certificate and have completed approved training on Direct Access.
 They also say that a barrister must tell the Bar Council that they will be doing direct access work.
 Only then can their details appear in a search for a Direct Access Barrister on this website.
-They also have to have insurance in place so that, if something goes wrong, the person instructing the barrister has some protection.
-Most of the barristers providing mediation and arbitration services on this website also work as barristers and hold Practising Certificates: those who do not were called to the bar but do not provide other legal services.
-They are separately trained as mediators and arbitrators by one or more of the professional Alternative Dispute Resolution organisations.
-The Bar Council checks that they hold appropriate ADR qualifications before allowing them to be included on this site.
+They must have insurance in place so that, if something goes wrong, the person instructing the barrister has some protection.

 Q. Can I advertise my company on DAP?